kuraykaraaslan/TravelAgency/README.md

 1. Clone the repository: `git clone https://github.com/kuraykaraaslan/TravelAgency.git`
 2. Navigate to the project directory: `cd TravelAgency`
 3. Open the project in your IDE
-4. Create a database named `travelagency` in PostgreSQL
+4. Create a database named `agency` in PostgreSQL or change the database name in the `src/main/java/agency/core/DataBase.java` file
-5. Run the `travelagency.sql` file in the `src/main/resources` folder to create the tables
+5. Run the `runWithTestData.sql` file in the `src/main/resources` folder to create the tables or run the `runWithoutTestData.sql` file to create the tables without test data

 6. Run the project

 ### Permission Table